Modified Alcohol / Hydrocarbon Degreasers

 Like halogenated solvents, modified alcohol solvents may be recycled via distillation, and the vacuum degreasing equipment in which they are used is capable of thorough concentration of waste leaving minimal solvent in the waste stream.

-Modified alcohol solvents do boil at higher temperatures than conventional halogenated solvents.
-For instance, of the typical fluorinated trans-1,2-dichloroethylene solvents on the market, the highest boiling point of these solvents is about 118℉.
+Modified alcohol solvents boil at higher temperatures than conventional halogenated vapor degreasing solvents.
+For instance, of the typical fluorinated trans-1,2-dichloroethylene vapor degreasing solvents on the market, the highest boiling point of these solvents is generally about 118℉.
 Commercially available modified alcohol solvents generally boil between 321℉ and 392℉.
-These relatively high process temperatures, often require the use of a corrosion inhibitor to be used to prevent corrosion from occurring on sensitive part surfaces as they cool to room temperature, post cleaning.
-As parts cool, moisture in the air can condense on part surfaces, thus necessitating the use of a rust inhibitor, but the vacuum degreasing systems in which these solvents are used, are designed to accommodate the addition of corrosion inhibitors.
+These relatively high process temperatures, often require the use of a corrosion inhibitor to prevent corrosion from occurring on sensitive part surfaces as they cool to room temperature, post cleaning.
+As parts cool, moisture in the air can condense on part surfaces and increase the possibility of corrosion, thus necessitating the use of a corrosion inhibitor.
+Baron Blakeslee’s Airless Vacuum Vapor Degreasers in which these unique solvents are used, are designed to accommodate the addition of corrosion inhibitors.

-Modified alcohols can become acidic when used in applications where chlorinated or sulfonated metalworking fluids are being removed.
-Therefore, modified alcohol solvents are formulated with stabilizers to inhibit the acidification reaction, and an acid acceptance test, which is a simple titration, must be performed frequently.
+Modified alcohols may potentially become acidic when used in applications where chlorinated or sulfonated metalworking fluids are being removed.
+Therefore, modified alcohol solvents are formulated with stabilizers to inhibit the acidification reaction.
+An acid acceptance test is a simple titration, must be performed regularly to monitor the health of the solvent.
 If the acid acceptance titration reveals that the modified alcohol solvent is drifting out of control, stabilizer must be added.
 The formulators of modified alcohol solvents are the source for both acid acceptance test kits and stabilizer.

 Hydrocarbon solvents are similar to modified alcohols, but hydrocarbons tend to offer slightly milder solvency, and may be slightly more environmentally friendly depending on formulation and sourcing of raw materials.
 In general, there is minimal difference in the design and features of the cleaning equipment for use with either modified alcohol or hydrocarbon solvents.